-Hiv education usually focusses on adults, however its important to educate your children.
+HIV education usually focuses on adults.
+It is, however, critically important to educate your children around HIV and AIDS.
 We share a few reasons why educating children about HIV is important.

 When should HIV education start?

-We typically think of the education and awareness of adults when it comes to HIV because we tend to think of HIV as an ‘adult’ disease.
-This, of course, is not the case – anyone at any age could be at risk of contracting HIV.
+We typically think of the education and awareness of adults when it comes to HIV, because we tend to think of HIV as an ‘adult’ disease.
+This, of course, is not the case.
+Anyone at any age remains at risk of contracting HIV.
 When it comes to informing and educating our children, giving them ‘Too Much Information’ can never be the concern.

 HIV awareness and education for children

-Children learn to attach the stigma to HIV/Aids because they mimic the behaviour of others around them and invariably adopt the attitudes they are exposed to.
-By educating children and young people early on, we’ll be able to curtail the stigma borne of ignorance so our children grow into knowledgeable and compassionate adults.
+Children learn to attach stigma to HIV because they mimic the behaviour of others around them and invariably adopt the attitudes they are exposed to.
+By educating children and young people early on, we’ll curtail the stigma borne of ignorance, and our children will grow into knowledgeable and compassionate adults.
 It’s not just a matter of curbing the transmission of HIV – changing the way people think about the disease is just as critical.

 Educating children who are at risk of contracting HIV:

 In addition to preventing children from being drawn into perpetuating the stigma, there is the risk of them becoming infected themselves.
-In South Africa, we have a high prevalence of the disease in the 15-24 age group, particularly among females.
+In South Africa, we have a high HIV prevalence in the 15-24 age group, particularly among women and girls.
 According to the CDC’s US-based research, “Most adults with AIDS were likely infected with HIV when they were teens or young adults”.
 Shifting the focus to improving awareness and understanding of the disease by the younger age groups should start at home.

 Leave your details below to get more lifestyle tips, updates on medical research, and other resources to help you and your family live a healthy happy life in the presence of HIV.